 Millions and millions of people suffer from anxiety, and yet according to statistics less than 50% of those with anxiety seek help, and less than 30% of that 50% seek what's known as "minimally adequate treatment."

 So the fact that you've even been looking for anxiety relief tips gives you the upper hand over the majority of those with anxiety.
 But relief itself is more than just words on a page.
 The following are several strategies for anxiety relief that you can do in the comfort of your own home.

 How to Stop Your Anxiety Naturally

 But what can you do to get some anxiety relief now?
 For that, consider the following:

 - Start Jogging Easily the most important thing you can do is start exercising.
-Numerous studies have shown that inactivity can cause and contribute to anxiety, and that exercise itself actually releases hormones and chemicals in your brain that improve mood and promote relaxation.
+Numerous studies have shown that inactivity can cause and contribute to anxiety, and that exercise itself releases hormones and chemicals in your brain that improve mood and promote relaxation.
 Exercise also makes it harder for your body to experience intense anxiety symptoms.
 Overall, jogging is one of the best things you can do for anxiety relief.

 - Magnesium (Maybe) Most natural methods of relieving anxiety are probably placebo.
-Homeopathy is actually just water.
+Homeopathy is literally just glorified water.
 Most herbs probably do nothing to the body, despite what people claim.
 But there is some evidence that magnesium - a naturally occurring vitamin - can decrease anxiety symptoms.
-Talk to your doctor about trying magnesium supplements and magnesium rich foods to see if it makes any difference.
+Talk to your doctor about trying magnesium supplements and magnesium-rich foods to see if it makes any difference.